 You'll get a notice approximately 45 days in advance.
 It tells you whether you must appear in person, or if you can use the online system.

 Anyone with a digital non-commercial Class C driver's license may renew their license, or replace a lost license, through the Rapid Renewal website.
 All you need is your Social Security number and a valid MasterCard or Visa, as well as a printer connected to your computer.

 You’ll print a temporary license valid for 60 days.
 Your new license will be mailed and should arrive within 3 weeks.

 The BMV Rapid Renewal system is not available to everyone.
 There are restrictions:

 - You must have a digital license―the pink-highlighted license with a digital photo.
 If you do not have a digital license yet, you cannot use Rapid Renewal.

 - If it’s time for a vision screening, you have to go into an office.
-Vision screenings are required at every second renewal at age 40 and up.
+Vision screenings are required at every 2nd renewal at 40 years old and up.